 Bugs

-IE6 seems to support this situation, because it can match the last class in the chain to the element using that class, however, it cannot restrict an element using all classes in the chain.
+IE6 seems to support this situation because it can match the last class in the chain to the element that uses the class, however, it does not limit an element that uses all classes in the chain.

 C. Attribute selector